o9812/Big-Data-2018/README.md

 | 39|  Lily|         3|
 +---+------+----------+
 ```

+- Showing the  intermadeiate resutl to user:
-Show the count number each group to user, so user can determine which words should be replaced
+- Count number each group to user

 ```
 +------+----------+-----+
 |  name|prediction|count|